sgabre/TestHarness/Documents/FirmwareUnitTesting.md

 - CMock: Mocking library used in conjunction with Unity to create mocks for functions, allowing isolation of the unit under test.
 - Ceedling: A testing framework that integrates Unity and CMock, providing an environment for testing and organizing test cases.
 - Terminal: Command-line interface to execute tests and view results.
+- Code Coverage (gcov): A tool that tracks which parts of the code are executed during testing.

 ### Test Type